jzh11111110111/jzh11111110111.github.io/content/blog/data-visualization/index.md

 Hugo Blox is designed to give technical content creators a seamless experience.
 You can focus on the content and Hugo Blox handles the rest.

-Use popular tools such as Plotly, Mermaid, and data frames.
+Use popular tools such as Algebraic Semantics, Logical Neural Network, and Transformer Architecture.

 ## Embed Rich Content